-Upon review, the monitor determined that the allegations made appear to have been appropriately determined to be unfounded or unsubstantiated and were conducted in accordance with AR 454 and SOP 8-12, Inmate Sexual Abuse and Sexual Harassment.
+Based upon the information received to date, the monitor determined that the allegations appear to have been appropriately determined to be either unfounded, unsubstantiated, or substantiated and the investigations were conducted in accordance with AR 454 and SOP 8-12, Inmate Sexual Abuse and Sexual Harassment.
+The review of investigations by the monitor is an on-going process.